-Our collaborations have been equally important.
-BBC Films have been a key supporter from the very beginning, and over the past 5 years we've also partnered with South West Screen, Vision + Media, UK Film Council, Creative Skillset, Bristol City Council, Liverpool City Council, BFI, Matador Pictures, Film Agency For Wales & Content Film.
+Our partners and collaborations are extremely important to us.
+BBC Films have been a key supporter from the very beginning of iFeatures, with BFI coming on board soon after with critical ongoing support using National Lottery funds.
+Creative Skillset have supported the skills and professional development element of iFeatures, also using National Lottery funds, while Great Point Media have invested production finance into greenlit films.
+We've also collaborated with South West Screen, Vision + Media, UK Film Council, Bristol City Council, Liverpool City Council, Matador Pictures, Film Agency For Wales & Content Film.

-iFeatures4 was headed up by Executive Producer Zorana Piggott and the 3 greenlit films will go into production in 2018.
+iFeatures4 is headed up by Executive Producer Zorana Piggott and 3 greenlit films will go into production in 2018.
 These are Claire Oakley’s Make Up, Eva Riley’s Perfect Ten and Retreat, the first British, British Sign Language film from writer/director Ted Evans.

 No documents found.